hackforla/tdm-calculator/doc/Contributing.md

 git push origin HEAD
 ```

+Pay close attention to the messages you get when you try to commit.
+There is a git commit hook that will run eslint and prettier on your code to check for compliance with our coding conventions, and any deviation will be flagged as errors and block the commit from completing.
+You will need to resolve these problems and then try again.

 4. When an issue is completed and is ready for a pull request, first add and commit your latest changes as in Step 3 above, then make sure your code has the latest code from the _develop_ branch by pulling from the develop branch.
 This is to ensure merge conflicts are in your local envinronment, which is easier to clean up, than in GitHub:

 ```